Baruch Connects

 We live in a world full of violence and division, where change is necessary.
 But how do we advocate for justice while healing relationships and building communities?
 Kazu Haga, a renowned trainer in nonviolence and restorative justice, explored the role of dialogue in creating social change.

-Additional Activities for Students, Faculty, and Staff
+Additional Activites for Faculty and Staff

 Forums and Discussions

-• Democracy as Creative Practice
+- Democracy as Creative Practice

 Monday, Nov.
 18, 2024